staplesad/whatsapp_extractor/README.md

 - messages where a sender is None correspond to notifications (such as Group created by __ or __ has changed their phone number).

 ## Assumptions about contact names
-- They only contain Unicode word characters and characters ( and ).
+- They only contain Unicode word characters and characters (, ) and +.
 If a contact's name contains anything else it won't be parsed correctly
+- It assumes that names do not contain more than 3 spaces.
 - If you want to specify a mapping from e.g. phone numbers or nicknames to other names that can be defined in an optional config file.

 ## Config flags